 For breakfast and lunch, it will cost you 1 quick-service meal.
-If you are paying out-of-pocket, breakfast will range from $15-30 per adult and under $15 per child ages 3-9.
+If you are paying out-of-pocket, breakfast will cost you $29 per adult and $16 per child ages 3-9.

 Considering that at breakfast, you get a quasi-table service experience, and the atmosphere of the restaurant, it is a good choice for those looking to get the most bang for your buck when paying for meals out of pocket.

 Dinner will cost you 2 table-service credits.
 This is a terrible use of your dining credits.

 Regardless of whether you are on the dining plan or not, this is pretty expensive for lunch and dinner, especially for sub-par food.
 This is not anywhere close to the other “signature dining” locations around Disney World that cost 2 table service credits.

 While I am glad that we tried Be Our Guest, it is a one and done for us.
 The theme is impressive, and the restaurant is beautiful inside and out.
 But the food is terrible and it is completely overpriced.
 I would not waste your money on this one.